-Our experienced clinicians have long-established relationships with most private schools in the area, and our evaluators have extensive experience guiding families through the private school decision-making process.
 Many private schools require that an individually administered test of intellectual ability be submitted as part of consideration for admission.
 The most commonly required tests are The Wechsler Intelligence Scale for Children, Fourth or Fifth Edition, (WISC-IV or WISC-V) and The Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV).

 Adult Attention Deficit/Hyperactivity Disorder (ADHD) Testing

 ADHD testing is often necessary in adult patients in order to clarify and confirm an initial diagnosis of ADHD.
 The testing can serve as a way to assess the severity and extent of presenting symptoms, as well.
 It can also clarify whether psycho-pharmacological intervention is warranted.
 Additionally, ADHD testing provides specific insight into symptom presentation, which can guide individualized treatment planning and recommendations across multiple settings.
-WIth a positive diagnosis, a treatment plan can be developed with a member of our clinical team.
+With a positive diagnosis, a treatment plan can be developed with a member of our clinical team.

 Neuropsychological or Psychoeducational Evaluation